PuranjoyPatra/Learning-React/README.md

-# Getting Started with React Advance - Reducer is introduced
+# Getting Started with React Advance -
+## `useRef`
+# is introduced

-CRUD functionality is implemented by ### useReducer:
+CRUD functionality is implemented by
+## `useRef`:

 + C - Create
 + R - Read
 + U - Update
 + D - Delete

+## Esacape Hatches:
+    - hatches that let you “step outside” React and connect to external systems.
+Most of your application logic and data flow should not rely on these features.

 keep updating ...